 WHAT CAN YOU DO?

 OK, Now for the free golf balls!
-Visit the Spooner Physical Therapy and Rehab Specialists Facebook page to share this article for a chance to win a sleeve of SRIXON golf balls.
+Visit the Spooner & Hayward Physical Therapy & Wellness Facebook page to share this article for a chance to win a sleeve of SRIXON golf balls.
 3 Lucky winners will be selected.